Laura Boswell ARE – Printmaker

 During this five day course you work on a single reduction print.
 We will cover design, with tips for drawing and composition, plus how to translate a photograph, or combination of photographs effectively into linocut.
 The emphasis will be on creating a print to challenge your mark making, cutting and inking skills while exploring the unique flexibility of the reduction process.

 You will be working with safe wash oil based inks on a variety of papers, developing your own colour palette for your print.
 There will be with some helpful tips to manage your inks effectively and economically in class and at home.
-You will also be working with extender for transparency and will look at techniques like colour bleeds, ghost printing and wiping.
+You will also be working with extender for transparency and a variety of tools for mark making directly onto lino.
+I’ll encourage you to experiment with colour bleeds, shadings and shadow layers.

 Focus on Technique